Canon SX720 vs Nikon A1000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX720 HS and Nikon Coolpix A1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The A1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX720 and A1000 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Nikon A1000 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX720 and the Nikon A1000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.